slowernews/slowernews/rationales/index.md

 2023-09-14

-A relevant topic, even if I don't agree with the conclusion.
-Large sectors of societies don't believe in mass immigration, so sooner or later, they must fund it.
-Here's some anecdotal information: As far as I know, Polish center-right is already promising subsidized in vitro.
+A relevant topic (even if I don't agree with the article's conclusion).
+Large sectors of societies don't believe in mass immigration, so sooner or later, they must fund fertility.
+An anecdote: As far as I know, Polish center-right is already promising subsidized *in vitro*.

 ### The workers at the frontlines of the AI revolution